Our current Team

 Peter Merrington (Research Associate)

-Peter Merrington is Postdoctoral Research Associate on Beyond the Multiplex, based in the School of Geography, Politics and Sociology at Newcastle University.
+Peter Merrington is Postdoctoral Research Associate on Beyond the Multiplex, based in the School of Social & Political Sciences at University of Glasgow.

 Before joining the project Peter was Assistant Director of AV Festival, a leading international festival of contemporary art, film and music, based in North East England.
 Peter received his PhD in Fine Art from Newcastle University (2016).
-Previously, Peter taught Art History at Newcastle University and worked on the production of film festivals, biennials and international events including with Liverpool Biennial and the British Council.
+Previously, Peter taught Art History at Newcastle University and worked on the production of film festivals, biennials and international events.

 Katherine Rogers (Digital Humanities Developer)